praneybehl/licensario-rest-protocol/README.md

 your rock-solid battle-proven desktop software with our service, this is the place for you.

 # Products
+When signing up to Licensario, you should choose one of the 3 products:
 * [Insight](https://github.com/Licensario/licensario-rest-protocol/blob/master/insight.md) - send your users activities to
 Licensario Servers (usually asynchronously).
 Use this if you already built your billing & entitlements management, but want to get pricing & packaging insights from Licensario.